qiuxintao101/cobra/docs/detail.rst

 3. How can I rerun a specific part of the pipeline?

    This can be accomplished by running *Snakemake* with the rule name of interest.
-For example, to produce a new PCA plot, the following command can be invoked:
+For example, to produce a new PCA plot or sample-sample heatmap, the following commands can be invoked:
      .. code-block:: Bash

          snakemake pca_plot -f

+         snakemake heatmapSS_plot -f

      ..

-  This common scenario is also easy to solve: Just invoke *Snakemake* with ``--forcerun {rulename}``, where ``{rulename}`` is the name of the rule as defined in the Snakefile. *Snakemake* will then rerun the  specified run and all parts downstream of the rule.
-If you want to avoid rerunning downstream parts (think carefully about it, as there might be changes from the rerunning that might have consequences for downstream parts also), you can combine ``--forcerun`` with ``--until`` and specify the same rule name for both.

-4. I want to modify the workflow.
+4. How can I modify the workflow?

-  Simply add or modify rules to the Snakefile, it is as easy as that.
+  The Snakefile can be modified to change current rules or to accomodate additional ones.

 .. _docs-errors: